Uploader CLI Reference

 --token <TOKEN>

-Trunk Org (not repo) token, from the settings page.
+Trunk Organization (not repo) token, from the Settings page.
+Defaults to the TRUNK_API_TOKEN

 -h, --help